Important Notice

 - Hardware Connection: The toolboard is correctly connected to the host computer's

-USB-Aport via USB. - Login Method: Please log in to the host computer via SSH over the network to perform operations.
-Do not use serial port login.
+USB-Aport via USB. - Login Method: Please log in to the host computer via SSH over the network to perform operations, do not use serial port login.

-Search for USB ID
+Searching for USB ID

 ls /dev/serial/by-id/*

-- Normal Situation: The terminal will display an ID similar to the example below (the image below is for illustration only)
+- Normal Situation: The terminal will display an ID similar to the example below (the image below is for illustration only).

 Loading...